spamegg1/reviews/README.md

 If you are not convinced, I can give you a testimonial: I used the fundamental skills and patterns I learned here in my Functional Programming in Scala specialization and Final Project (scroll down).

+One more thing to convince you: [Clojure](https://clojure.org/), a Lisp-like programming language that looks exactly like the languages in these courses, was listed as one of the highest paying software jobs of 2019 in a [StackOverFlow survey](https://insights.stackoverflow.com/survey/2019#top-paying-technologies).
+You hated recursion and immutability huh?
+Turns out that stuff is super valuable in parallel programming of big data analytics!

 ***More updates (May 2021):*** I've spoken to quite a few students who say "I finished these courses but I still don't feel like I understand recursion or I'm making any progress" or "I just want to skip these", and move on to PLAB (below) only to struggle with recursion in SML even more.
 The 4-course "recursion gauntlet" of the OSSU curriculum (these two courses + PLAB) become a long, unbearable, soul crushing period of feeling like not making any progress.

 This is mostly due to poor educational systems that teach little to no math in high school.